yingqinw/personal-projects/README.md

 # personal-projects

-The wuziqi folder is a Gomoku game with an AI player as opponent, To run the game type the command line in the terminal
+The "wuziqi" folder is a Gomoku game with an AI player as opponent

+**To Compile**

+Type the command line in the terminal:

-"g++ -g -Wall -std=c++11 jianzhi.cpp -o jianzhi" and run the executable jianzhi
+  "g++ -g -Wall -std=c++11 jianzhi.cpp -o jianzhi"

+**To Run**
+Run the executable jianzhi by typing:

+  ./jianzhi